 Smallest to largest - 2 taxa sorted by maximum length

 The valve margins of Chamaepinnularia are linear, nearly linear, or undulate.
 Cells are small, usually less than 25 µm in length and 4 µm in breadth.
-The striae are composed of simple, chamber-like pores, with external openings covered by vela.
-Internally, the areolae openings are divided with internal plates of silica.
+The striae are composed of simple, chamber-like areolae, with external openings covered by vela.
+Internally, the areola openings are divided with internal plates of silica.
 The raphe system may be simple or complex in structure, as in Pinnularia or Navicula.
 Externally, the distal raphe fissures are hooked, and terminate internally with a small helictoglossa.
 The external proximal raphe ends are inconspicuous.
 Internally, the proximal ends are unilaterally hooked.